BorisRado/azure-functions-serverless-tutorial/README.md

     </build>
 </project>
 ```
-Note that you are required to use at least version `4.0.0` of the KumuluzEE framework, and note also, that the serverless plugin is still not available on the Maven central repository, so you are required to fork the [repository](https://github.com/BorisRado/azure-functions-plugin) and install the library locally with the command `mvn clean install`.
+Note that you are required to use version `4.0.0` (or newer) of the KumuluzEE framework, and note also, that the serverless plugin is still not available on the Maven central repository, so you are required to fork the [repository](https://github.com/BorisRado/azure-functions-plugin) and install the library locally with the command `mvn clean install`.

-Now, delete the pre-populated `App.java` class and Junit tests - we won't need them.
-Next, create the base application class (`CustomApplication.java`):
+Now, delete the pre-populated `App.java` class and Junit tests - we won't need them -, and create the base application class (`CustomApplication.java`):
 ```java
 package com.acme;